Ambassador Daniel V. Speckhard, President and Chief Executive Officer

 Previous to his various roles at Pact Inc., Roberto worked for XM Satellite Radio Inc., a publicly traded company, for eight years as Senior Finance Manager where he was able to apply his strong business skills by contributing to the development of the business model and long term strategy, and positioned the company to achieve a sustainable revenue growth.

 Dawn Butcher is responsible for the strategic leadership of the organization’s human capital management program.
-She has served as Associate Vice President, Human Resources for Lutheran World Relief.

 Previously, she worked for Women for Women International, a nonprofit humanitarian organization that provides practical and moral support to women survivors of war.
 She was based in its office in Greece, first as Global Human Resources Manager before rising to a position as Associate Director.
 She has also served in senior Human Resources positions with the Urban Institute, as Washington, D.C.-based think tank, and the Anteon Corporation based in Fairfax, Va.